 Hi!
 I'm Sara Solomon, a Team Bodybuilding.com & BSN athlete.
-Today I'm discussing BCAAs, caffeine, and creatine: I explain the what, why, when and how.
+Today I'm discussing BCAAs.
+I explain the what, why, when and how.
 Enjoy!

 - Speed your post-workout recovery and reduce delayed onset muscle soreness

 - Provide you with electrolytes and 10 grams of amino acids per serving (they are sugar free and have negligible calories).

 I use them when I train fasted (I'm an intermittent faster) because I'm lean and my workouts are very demanding and I want to minimize muscle protein breakdown.

 I want to make it clear that consuming BCAAs means I am not training completely fasted, which I want to avoid doing because training completely fasted would be detrimental (it's catabolic).
 I want to build muscle and get stronger ... but I want to achieve this without totally sabotaging my intermittent fasting regimen... hence BCAAs.

 Pre-workout ingestion of BCAAs in the fasted state ensure that:

 - Muscle protein synthesis is stimulated and protein breakdown is inhibited.1 BCAAs contain leucine, which is a key player in protein synthesis.1

 - Maximal benefits for muscle protein synthesis are achieved with minimal caloric load.1 You would have to eat more than 500 calories to get an equivalent amount of BCAAs into your circulation.1